The Secret to Perfect Bucatini all’Amatriciana? It Starts Cold.

 • Add bucatini pasta and cook according to package direction until al dente.

-• Heat a large fry pan over medium heat.
-When hot, add olive oil and then diced guanciale.
-Saute for 4 minutes until the guanciale's fat renders out.
+• Start the guanciale in a cold pan.
+Saute over medium-low heat until the guanciale's fat renders out.
 The guanciale will start to turn golden and become crisp.
 Stir frequently.

 • Add the onion and saute until translucent, about 3 minutes.